wormholer/KAP-manual/en/kyanalyzer/kyanalyzer.en.md

 * Notice the default port is 8080, which means that you can visit http://{hostname}:8080 to access KyAnalyzer login page.
 If you need to change this port, please also config the tomcat/conf/server.xml file or copy and replace the config file of KyAnalyzer-1 to this file.

-### About the Versions and Functions of KyAnalyzer, KAP and Mondrian-Kylin
+### Compatibility of KyAnalyzer, KAP and Mondrain-kylin

 <table>
     <tr>